thefaraazansari/finance-tracker/README.md

 Follow these steps to run the project locally:

-### Install dependencies
+To install node_modules and all necessary dependencies

 ```bash
 npm i
 ```

-To install node_modules and all necessary dependencies

 ```bash
 npm i react-chartjs-2 chart.js
 ```

-`react-chartjs-2`: This is the npm package for integrating Chart.js with React.
+- `react-chartjs-2`: This is the npm package for integrating Chart.js with React.
 It provides React components for Chart.js, making it easier to use Chart.js within a React application.

-`chart.js`: This is the Chart.js library, a popular JavaScript library for creating interactive and visually appealing charts and graphs.
+- `chart.js`: This is the Chart.js library, a popular JavaScript library for creating interactive and visually appealing charts and graphs.
 It is used for rendering charts in the Finance Tracker project.

+To start the development server

 ```bash
 npm start
 ```

-Runs the app in the development mode.
 Open `[http://localhost:3000]` to view it in your browser.

 ---